box/t3js/docs/getting-started/installation.md

 next_section: application
 ---

+# Installation

+You can install T3 on your web page or application in a few different ways.

 ## Prerequisites

 T3 requires [jQuery](http://jquery.com/) v1.8.0 or higher.
 Please be sure to include jQuery on your page before including T3. ([Instructions for downloading jQuery](http://jquery.com/download/)).